Dixon House Band

 The Dixon House Band was a prog-rock/pop group based in Seattle, Washington in the late 1970s.
 It issued one album on New York City-based Infinity Records in 1979 entitled Fighting Alone and had a minor chart hit with the song "Sooner Or Later".

-The band got its name from the founder and keyboard player/lead vocalist, Dixon House.
+The band got its name from the founder and keyboard player/lead vocalist, Dixon House, who was a well-known and popular band leader and singer in Victoria, BC who moved to Vancouver in 1974 to pursue a recording career.

 The band's sound was a cross between the vocal sound and melodic hooks of Styx combined with some of the musical prowess and lyricism of Kansas, but with heavier guitars using a thinly compressed sound.
 It also had a female guitarist like Seattle counterpart Heart.
 Like many rock groups of its day at the dawn of the 1980s, it suffered from poor promotion and record company support.

+The band worked with Vancouver's Mushroom Records and producer Mike Flicker, who supported and promoted the band.
+He had also produced albums for the band Heart while they were signed to the Mushroom label.